 Steaming the Milk

-The majority of coffeehouses use either 2 percent or whole milk for vanilla lattes, but you can use any type of milk for your latte.
-If you choose skim milk, it will be a skinny latte, and if you use half-and-half, you will make a breve latte.
+Most coffeehouses use either 2 percent or whole milk for vanilla lattes, but you can use any milk for your latte.
+If you choose to skim milk, it will be a skinny vanilla latte, and if you use half-and-half, you will make a breve latte.
 Soy milk may also be used, which is called a soy latte.

 - Pour about 10 ounces of your choice of milk into a stainless steel steaming pitcher with a food thermometer.